ingenii-solutions/azure-data-factory-initial-repository/README.md

 # Ingenii Azure Data Factory Initial Repository

 This repository is the starting point for any Data Factory meant to pull data into the Ingenii Azure Data Platform.
 As part of the Platform deployment, a set of Data Factories will have been created related to this repository, one for each environment (e.g. Dev, Test, and Production).
-Following the structure [recommended by Azure](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-delivery), only the Dev Data Factory should be integrated with this repository, ehich has been done already as part of the platform deployment.
+Following the structure [recommended by Azure](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-delivery), only the Dev Data Factory should be integrated with this repository, which has been done already as part of the platform deployment.

 Provided in this repository are:
 1. Initial linked services and data sets for interacting with the Credential Store Key Vault and the Data Lake that the data files must be uploaded to.